-Commissions means all monetary amounts received by a Member from an Australian Financial Services Licensee, or Firm other than from a Client, or other party, in respect of the placement or retention of the Client's funds, or purchases or sales of financial or risk products, and.
+Commissions means all monetary amounts received by a Member or Firm other than from a Client in respect of the placement or retention of the Client's funds or purchases or sales of financial or risk products.
 Commissions includes trailing commissions and income, and amounts received from an Australian Financial Services Licensee, product provider, or other party.